 |8||JoyDownload||This site has a complete OCR package rather than the individual fonts, so you get OCR A and OCR B as well as a barcode font in this one.
 Nice site with a one-click download and easy search though, although others are better for individual fonts.|

 |9||Download.com||Owned by CNET, this is a slick and well-run site with a wealth of free stuff to search for and download, open-source software and games, utilities and of course fonts.
 The download is done in one click and there is a good description of the fonts included.|

 |10||Fontsgeek||A very simple site that has little more than a search bar and some fonts.
 Downloading is easy and the page gives a good representation of the font, although it doesn’t show every character like some.|

-PDFelement Pro is a fully featured OCR software package that allows accurate and fast OCR your scanned documents, editing and converting them into fully searchable and editable documents.
-With a variety of editing tools, you can edit PDF files as easy as working on Word files.
+PDFelement Pro is a fully-featured OCR software package that allows accurate and fast OCR of your scanned documents, editing and converting them into fully searchable and editable documents.
+With a variety of editing tools, you can edit PDF files as easily as working on Word files.

 Why Choose This PDF Editor:

-Tips: 17 languages are supported by this Mac OCR software.
-To customize language, you can navigate to the right control pannel and select the "Document Language".
+Tips: 23 languages are supported by this Mac OCR software.
+To customize language, you can navigate to the right control panel and select the "Document Language".

 You can click the "Add" button to import multiple scanned PDF files.
 Lastly, click "Perform OCR" to OCR the files.